 The range of aspect ratios for a given weave that provide little to no flexibility.
 This makes them more ideal for structural weaving purposes.
 The range of values is close to the minimum AR of a given weave.

 Weaves that are three- or six-sided.
 Some are progressions of established four-sided weaves, e.g. RM is Box in triplicate form, and HC6-1 is FP6-1 in triplicate form.
 Other examples include RM-based TR, and IR, and IR progressions BW, and RIR.
 Adding additional sides yields Quad (4 or 8-sided), Quint (5 or 10-sided), Sext (6 or 12-sided), Sept (7 or 14-sided), etc. versions of these weaves.

 The cross sections of HC6-1, and BW are shown.

-A specific design or weave segment of usually a fixed number of rings.
-Units can be bolted together into chains or sheets, however, these are not always weaves themselves.
+A specific design or weave segment of typically a fixed number of rings that has a structure that is at least somewhat stable in and of itself.
+Units can be bolted together, or otherwise repeated into chains or sheets.

 WD (wire diameter)

 The diameter of wire is its measured cross-section.
 Wire diameter is measured with calipers or a micrometer.
 Values are in decimal inches or millimetres.
 Not to be confused with wire gauge.

 The ring pictured has a wire diameter of .080".